 When the time is right, regardless of whether the position is showing a profit or a loss, the mechanics of closing out the trade are the same.

 The exact buttons you press will differ from broker to broker.
-At eToro, it’s a case of clicking on your open position, clicking ‘Close’, confirming ‘Close All’ and the position of $10,000 BTC is sold and converted back to cash.
+At eToro, it’s a case of clicking on your open position, clicking ‘Close’, confirming ‘Close All’ and the position of BTC is sold and converted back to cash.

 As mentioned previously, online broker accounts are nowadays very similar to online bank accounts.
 This extends to being able to withdraw funds from your brokerage account and return them to your bank account if that is what you want to do.

 The process of putting on a trade, monitoring it, and then closing it out is remarkably simple.
 Brokers have invested heavily in making the trading experience as positive as they can.

 The harder part is fine-tuning your trading decisions so that they make a profit.
 But beginners who follow the standard advice of trading in small size, or in a Demo account, give themselves the best option of being successful at trading bitcoin.